All Episodes

 Good to have you.

-At the beginning I said that you are revered in a number of Communities, certainly the academic community.
+At the beginning, I said that you are revered in a number of communities, certainly the academic community.

-Revered and reviled, I'd say.
+Revered and reviled, I think.

 Well, that's right.